PFC

 • How do I file an emergency bankruptcy case?

-If you do not have the time to complete all required schedules and statements, you may file a skeletal petition consisting of all 8 pages of the petition, the list of creditors names and addresses (creditor list), and filing fee, partial filing fee, or Application to Proceed In Forma Pauperis (Chapter 7 cases only) - see Filing Fee Payment Options.
-Either a 7-day notice or a 14-day notice will be issued for the missing items.
+If you do not have the time to complete all required schedules and statements, you may file a skeletal petition consisting of all 9 pages of the petition, the list of creditors names and addresses (creditor list), and filing fee, partial filing fee, or Application to Proceed In Forma Pauperis (Chapter 7 cases only) - see Filing Fee Payment Options.
+Either a 7-day order or a 14-day order will be issued for the missing items.

 • Bankruptcy Forms, What forms do I need?